 We are extremely proud to be a Church of England Primary school, with a strong distinctiveness within this area.
 Our mission and vision is firmly embedded and rooted in school life and permeates everything that we do.
-We as a school all work extremely hard to ensure that we fulfil our mission statement in the footsteps of Jesus Christ.
+As a school, we all work extremely hard to ensure that we fulfil our mission statement following in the footsteps of Jesus Christ.

 As a Church School, and in addition to OFSTED we are inspected under the ‘Statutory Inspection of Anglican and Methodist Schools (SIAMS).
-Please see our most recent report under the Key Information section of the website.
+Please see our most recent report in the important information section below.

 Our children are very fortunate to be educated in lovely surroundings where we can appreciate God’s wonderful creations.
 The children at St James’ Lanehead are given opportunities to flourish and we encourage prayer and develop their own reflection.